rembold-cs151-master/SetupCheck/Info.md

 1. What is your major? <MAJOR>
 2. Where are you from? <CITY/STATE>
 3. What extracurriculars (athletics, clubs, music groups, etc) do you participate in? <GROUPS>
-4. I can't promise anything, but are there any event(s) you are participating in this semester that you'd appreciate my support in attending?
+4. I can't promise anything, but are there any event(s) you are participating in this semester that you'd appreciate my support in attending (either in person or remotely)?
 When are they? <ANSWER>